sgravrock/jasmine-studio/ARCHITECTURE.md

 To run Jasmine, several pieces of information are needed:

 * The path to the Node executable
+* The value to use for the PATH environment variable.
 * The path to the project root directory (the one that paths in the Jasmine config file will be evaluated relative to)
 * The path to the Jasmine config file